candreanivera/COBOL/README.md

 Inspect: Transforms the pet number: Removes hyphens and replaces for spaces.
 Also validates the email verifying that only contains one '@'

+String: Uses the String command to leave only 1 space between name and surname